-Steve Smith equals Donald Bradman’s 29 Test tons with hundred against WI – ‘Truly back in business’
+AUS vs WI: Steve Smith equals Sir Donald Bradman’s 29 Test tons – ‘Truly back in business’

 While Bradman registered his 29th Test century in his 51st Test against England at Leeds in July 1948, Smith accomplished the milestone while playing in his 88th Test match.

-Only Bradman (79 innings) and Sachin Tendulkar (148) have needed fewer innings than Smith (155) to get to the 29 Test hundreds.
+Only Bradman (79 innings) and Sachin Tendulkar (148) have needed fewer innings than Smith (155) to get to the 29 Test hundreds, as per ESPNCricinfo.

 Smith is now joint 14th on the all-time list.
 Another century will draw him level on 30 with fellow Australian Matthew Hayden and former West Indies batter Shivnarine Chanderpaul, whose son Tagenarine is making his debut in Perth.
 Tendulkar’s 51 centuries remains the benchmark.